PaddlePaddle/models/tutorials/pp-series/HRNet-Keypoint/README.md

 - If the coco dataset has been downloaded
     The files can be organized according to the above data file organization structure.

-### 2.3 Training & Evaluation & Inference
+### 2.3 Training & Evaluation & Test

-We provides scripts for training, evalution and inference with various features according to different configure.
+We provides scripts for training, evalution and test with various features according to different configure.

 ```bash
 # training on single-GPU